AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/spree-data.md

 After you have [connected your [!DNL Spree] store](../../../data-analyst/importing-data/integrations/spree.md), you can use the [Data Warehouse Manager](../../data-warehouse-mgr/tour-dwm.md) to easily track relevant data fields from your [!DNL Spree] platform for analysis.

-This article explores the main data tables that you can import from [!DNL Spree] into your [!DNL Commerce Intelligence] account, including links to [additional documentation](https://guides.spreecommerce.org/developer/addresses.html#address) about [!DNL Spree] data.
+This topic explores the main data tables that you can import from [!DNL Spree] into your [!DNL Commerce Intelligence] account, including links to [additional documentation](https://guides.spreecommerce.org/developer/addresses.html#address) about [!DNL Spree] data.

 | **Table name** | **Description** |
 |-----|-----|